 Tips for Visiting the Tucson Gem Show

-- The Tucson Gem Show is actually more than 40 separate shows so you’ll need a plan of action.
-Here’s a calendar listing of the show dates and here’s another list of shows that includes dates and whether the show is open to the public or just the trades.
+- The Tucson Gem Show is actually 47 separate shows so you’ll need a plan of action.
+Here’s a list of shows that includes dates and whether the show is open to the public or just the trades.
 It’s best to concentrate on one area of town per day of your visit.

-- The Tucson Gem and Mineral Show (TM) is held in the Tucson Convention Center on the second weekend of February.
+- The main show—Tucson Gem and Mineral Show (TM)—is held in the Tucson Convention Center on the second weekend of February.
 A small admission fee (adults) includes access to the retail show in the exhibit hall.
+If you’re a first timer, this is an excellent show for learning about gems and minerals from vetted vendors.

 - Book lodging ahead of time.
 Accommodations fill up early.
 Expect to pay a premium rate.
+When booking a room, ask if any shows will be located at your hotel and if they will distract from your stay.
 Start your hotels in Tucson search with us.

-- The Tucson Visitor’s Center offers a transportation guide including shuttle information and parking lot locations (although the lot that we used on Grant Rd. is not listed).
+- The City of Tucson offers a transportation guide including shuttle information and parking lot locations.

 - Most of the shows are free and open to the public, but you’ll need a business license, taxpayer ID and business card to enter the wholesale only shows.
 A few of the wholesale shows also require proof that you are in the jewelry or lapidary trade.

-- Wear casual clothes and comfortable shoes, you’ll be walking miles!
+- Wear casual clothes and comfortable shoes (I love the stylish look of Sketcher Mary Jane flats), you’ll be walking miles!

 - Don’t forget the sunscreen, some of the shows are outside.
 The Tucson sun is strong so be sure to use our skin cancer travel tips to protect your skin.